openapi-processor/openapi-processor-spring/docs/index.md

 The generated source code has to be included in a project to compile it.
-This is easily done with the [openapi-generatr-gradle][generatr-gradle] plugin.
+This is easily done with the [openapi-processor-gradle][oap-gradle] plugin.
 See [Using Gradle][docs-gradle].
 {: .note .info .mb-6}

 ## Feedback

-In case some feature is missing or the generated code is not 100% what you would expect create an [issue][generatr-issues] preferably with a test case.
+In case some feature is missing or the generated code is not 100% what you would expect create an [issue][oap-spring-issues] preferably with a test case.
 Providing a test case will help significantly :-)

 A test case is a single folder with an openapi.yaml file and the expected Java files the generatr should create.